 Wrong!
-That's exactly the kind of attitude or should I say atti-DUDE, that's getting you in trouble.
+That's exactly the kind of attitude that's getting you in trouble.
 Nobody is telling you to be a rubber stamp, but you can share your recommendations in a way that doesn't put off other staff.

 Like how?
 Wear a big smile, kow-tow before the doctor?
 What am I supposed to do?